 During 1955 Presley would travel federal 61 north for gaining work and building audience, popularity.
 At least nine Elvis shows were scheduled in the delta corridor from West Memphis to Cape Girardeau, a 170-mile belt of flatland through Arkansas and Missouri.
 His trio, now promoted as the “Blue Moon Boys”—Presley, Scotty Moore and Bill Black—would appear at roadhouses, dance halls, schools, armories and fairgrounds.

-Smaller venues largely booked the act that year, among some 280 shows in 14 states.
-The Blue Moon Boys opened January on a tour of Texas, playing schools and halls for enthusiastic audiences.
-A local deejay declared excitedly, in mispronunciation, that “a kid named Parsley played to 800 folks at Boston, Texas, and they went plumb crazy.”
+Small venues largely booked their act that year, among some 280 shows in 14 states.
+The Blue Moon Boys opened January on a tour of Texas, finding enthusiastic audiences in a string of towns.
+A local deejay declared excitedly, mispronouncing, that “a kid named Parsley played to 800 folks at Boston, Texas, and they went plumb crazy.”

-In mid-January, northeast Arkansas, school kids from Leachville High burst into a newspaper office.
-The giddy teens promoted their fundraiser with Elvis Presley on stage, the fabulous rockabilly heard afternoons and nights on radio from Blytheville and Memphis.
+In mid-January, northeast Arkansas, school kids from Leachville burst into a newspaper office.
+The giddy teens promoted their fundraiser with Elvis Presley on stage at the high school, fabulous rockabilly heard afternoons and nights on radio from Blytheville and Memphis.
 “He’s great!
 He’s going to be a star!” the students gushed to editors.
-The paper published a show notice complete with publicity photo of Presley’s trio: Elvis smiled radiantly at center, darkly handsome in sporty tie and jacket, draping his arms around Moore and Black, who beamed in cowboy shirts.
-The three had become good friends since summer, however long they’d last under mounting pressure.
+The paper published a notice complete with publicity photo of Presley’s trio: Elvis smiles radiantly at center, darkly handsome in sporty tie and jacket, draping his arms around Moore and Black, who beam in cowboy shirts.
+At that point the three had become good friends, since summer ’54, however long they’d last under mounting showbiz pressure.